Garuda IV: Su-30MKI and F-16D + in the French sky ("Air & Cosmos", France)

 Moreover, the Su-30 can not be called a "secretive" aircraft, in contrast to the much more inconspicuous Rafale.
 Here we are talking about a complex system, the main elements of which are detection and secrecy.
 From this point of view, even the Mirage 2000C and its RDI radar with the NCTR target definition function do not hit the face.
 It is impossible not to say about the Spectra system installed on Rafale, the purpose of which is to detect threats to 360 ° from an airplane in active or passive mode.
 It also suppresses the waves around the aircraft, which makes it difficult to locate it even with the most powerful radar.

-In addition, Spectra is an excellent data collection system with the ability to transmit them on a tactical line L16.
-The Indian and Singaporean crews took into account this system for calculating the "fair use" of weapons, without using interference jammers on the Su-30 and F-16C.
+Spectra is also an excellent data collection system with the ability to transmit data over the tactical L16 data link.
+Indian and Singaporean crews have used this system to calculate "fair use" of weapons without using the jammers found on the Su-30 and F-16C.

 Training